Online Resource Hub

 Will I need to buy course materials?

 Yes.
-Most online and distance learning courses will require textbooks just like courses offered in an on-campus classroom setting.
+You will need to use Logos Bible Software, which includes texts for our Bible and theology courses.
+It is $40 per Bible/theology courses.
+Your other courses require textbooks just like courses offered in an on-campus classroom setting.
 You can find the listed textbooks for upcoming online courses via our eCampus virtual bookstore.

-Are online classes self-paced, or are there due dates?
+Are online courses self-paced or are there due dates?

 Classes have due dates for assignments to help you pace yourself.